jhaals/yopass/README.md

 ## Translations

-Yopass has third party support for other languages.
+Entrata Secrets has third party support for other languages.
 That means you can write translations for the language you'd like or use a third party language file.
 Please note that yopass itself is english only and any other translations are community supported.

 Here's a list of available translations:
 - [German](https://github.com/Anturix/yopass-german)